kartikwar/starter-hugo-academic/content/paper/paper 1/index.md

 ---
-title: "Fooled by Stars: Perceptual Biases in Judgments of Numeric Ratings."
+title: "Heartfelt Choices: Is Love Timeless?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Srishti Kumar
+- Emily N. Garbinsky
-- Manoj Thomas
+- Stijn M.J. van Osselaer

 # Author notes (optional)
 author_notes: